-FedRAMP recently celebrated its seventh anniversary, and since its inception, the program has authorized 80 products and more than 100 cloud service providers (CSPs) to work with Federal agencies.
+FedRAMP recently celebrated its fifth anniversary, and since its inception, the program has authorized 80 products and more than 100 cloud service providers (CSPs) to work with Federal agencies.
 Despite a strong familiarity with the program, however, the sheer number of options can make the prospect of moving to the cloud feel both arduous and daunting for these agencies.

 When moving to the cloud, government customers must think about the many moving parts that make up such a project including the resources they need to sustain their applications as well as the resources required to complete the actual migration.
 They also must consider the architecture, security policies, and model for operations and maintenance, as well as scope the size of the environment.